 As a limited pilot, albeit with real value being exchanged, there was an early risk identified that any changes to existing systems or processes would introduce potentially prohibitive disruption and delays.
 As such, whilst it was important that the system interact, in some ways, with existing systems, such as Real-Time Gross Settlement (RTGS) in the two central banks and commercial bank's core banking systems, it was also important that such integrations or interactions didn't require any change to these systems.
-As such, a key design principle was to ensure that there were no requirements introduced that would drive changes to existing systems.
+As such, a key design principle was to ensure that there were no requirements introduced that would drive changes to existing systems or create risks that would need to be considered by the owners of those systems.
 This meant that, whilst APIs would be built and made available for optional system-level integrations, there should be a web interface that participants from the different banks could use to interact with the system thus mitigating the need for any significant process changes or system modifications.